 Then I saw it.
 Sitting there in its blue-lidded jar, staring back at me from the back of the fridge, previously forgotten, the mayonnaise seemed to be looking at me, mocking me, like, “Yeah, this is going to happen.”
 And so the Shame Chicken was born.

-Hands down, this is the BEST way to cook chicken breast in the oven
+Hands down, this is the BEST way to cook crispy chicken breasts in the oven

 So, the Shame Chicken.
 A recipe using a method I feel the innate need to dislike, with ingredients I don’t even want to admit are in my kitchen, but a DIVINE crunchy texture, juicy meat, and effortless cooking method that all result in me making this recipe at least once a week every week since we made it that first time.